Are you proud of your LinkedIn presence?

 When I ask the question: “How many pieces of new business do you need in the next 12 months to make your business really successful?”
 It’s rare people say they need more than 10 new pieces of business when their own business is a business-to-business one.

-So why not concentrate on using LinkedIn to absolutely have a focused strategy on being attractive with your content to the right 20 people who are going to make you successful in the next 12 months?
+So why not concentrate on using LinkedIn to have an absolutely focused strategy on being attractive with your content to the right 20 people who are going to make you successful in the next 12 months?

 This is because:

-So honestly, Company Page content doesn’t work in terms of being an engagement vehicle.
+So honestly, page content doesn’t work in terms of being an engagement vehicle.
 Engagement and opportunity come from us sharing and communicating on LinkedIn as individuals.

-It is vital to have a Company Page if only to legitimise you, particularly if you work for yourself, against a company name and to bring through the logo on your Profile, to make you look professional.
-Make sure you fill out all the fields the Company Page affords, such as the link to your business website.
+It is vital to have a page if only to legitimise you, particularly if you work for yourself, against a company name, and to bring through the logo on your profile to make you look professional.
+Make sure you fill out all the fields the page affords, such as the link to your business website.

-I’d advise posting once a month on your Company Page, just so it doesn’t look like it’s gone to sleep, but don’t expect engagement to come from it.
-You build your personal brand and the ambassadorship of your brand through yourself or the people you employ, make them the ambassadors of your brand on their Profiles.
+I’d advise posting once a month on your page, just so it doesn’t look like it’s gone to sleep, but don’t expect engagement to come from it.
+You build your personal brand and the ambassadorship of your brand through yourself or the people you employ, make them the ambassadors of your brand on their profiles.
 That way you have multiple channels of content, reaching their Connections and amplifying your brand’s exposure.